Lifestyle Factors That Can Affect Your Social Success

 Some colleges have a legendary party scene, while others have a reputation for being really uptight and boring.
 The vast majority are firmly in the middle, and should provide more than enough fun and social opportunities for the average person.
 Still, if you've been hearing nothing but rumors about how lame your potential future school is going to be, or how it's going to be more rowdy and non-academically-oriented than you'd prefer, it might make you want to think twice.

-The ratio of men to women at the university
+The number of men and women at the university

 Kids and pets